YousafRaja/WebassemblyCompiler/README.md

 ###### Defining the Grammar

-After passing lexical analysis it is sent to the parser which constructs the AST as per the J-- specs, this is handled in parser.yy.
+After passing lexical analysis it is sent to the parser which constructs the AST as per the JMinusMinus specs, this is handled in parser.yy.

 ###### Semantic Checking